Detailed guidelines about what happens and what to do if you cannot pay PAYE.

 If other creditors are threatening, a Company Voluntary Arrangement (CVA) can offer a better solution than a Time to Pay Arrangement.
 You can delay tax and creditor payments for up to 5 years, and the debt itself can be discounted!

-Although a CVA is considered an insolvency procedure, it does not mean the company goes bust.
+CVA is considered an insolvency procedure, but it does not mean the company goes bust.
 It is a rescue mechanism that can help a company get back on its feet.
 In the right circumstances, the CVA can be a formidable company rescue tool.

 Insolvency Options